 What Causes Addiction?

-Addictive habits end up hijacking your normal brain functions by rewarding your body with these chemicals when you participate in your addiction.
-“A common misperception is that addiction is a choice or moral problem, and all you have to do is stop.
-But nothing could be further from the truth,” says Dr. George Koob, director of NIH’s National Institute on Alcohol Abuse and Alcoholism.
-“The brain actually changes with addiction, and it takes a good deal of work to get it back to its normal state.
+Dependency can impact normal brain functions by rewarding your body with these positive neurotransmitters when participating in your addiction.
+Dr. George Koob, director of NIH’s National Institute on Alcohol Abuse and Alcoholism, states, “A common misperception is that addiction is a choice or moral problem, and all you have to do is stop.
+But nothing could be further from the truth.
+The brain changes with addiction, and it takes a lot of work to get it back to its normal state.
 The more drugs or alcohol you’ve taken, the more disruptive it is to the brain.”

-The Different Types of Addiction
+The Different Types Of Addiction

 How Can Addiction Affect Your Life?